Codecademy/docs/content/javascript/concepts/modules/modules.md

   function2
 };

-// wHen you want to use the module
+// Wen you want to use the module
 // Import in the required file with different name

 import { function1 as newName1, function2 as newName2 } from './module.js';